-At Barley Lane Primary School, we aim to provide a wide range of learning experiences that help children to learn more, remember more and make connections across subjects.
-It is designed to empower our children to develop an understanding of their place in the world, which is strengthened through their knowledge of how past generations have shaped their present lives.
-To achieve this, the curriculum is centred on humanities topics, incorporating key quality texts and a ‘big question’ for each topic.
+We aim to provide a wide range of learning experiences that help children to learn more, remember more and make connections across subjects.
+It is designed to empower our children to develop an understanding of their place in the world, and have a clear understanding of their heritage.
+This is strengthened through their knowledge of how past generations have shaped their present lives.
+To achieve this, the curriculum is centred on humanities topics, incorporating key quality texts and a ‘big question’ for each topic, which will reflect the diversity of the children in our school.
+The importance of celebrating the diversity of our pupils is key and is part of our curriculum at all ages.
 We aim for our children to become resilient, well-rounded individuals with a strong sense of self, developed through the culture and values of their community.

 Diversifying our Curriculum